mtamc/alpha.cafe/README.md

 - Home page is only **320KB** as measured by Lighthouse -- includes images, fonts, stylesheets, thumbnails, etc.
 - Fullsize animations (loaded individually and on demand only) total 360KB.
 - Stylesheet written to have minimal/no layout shift during load time.
+- No Flash of Unstyled Text.
+Flash of Invisible Text softened by using a fade-in animation.

 ### Clean code
 - Simple HTML with emphasis on separation of concerns.